Felton Institute’s Client-Centered Outcomes Research (CCOR)™

 - Infrastructure building and staff capacity development to support high-quality performance monitoring and data collection, in mental health organizations;

-Felton CCOR™ provides training, consultation and rigorous needs assessments for organizations to implement early psychosis coordinated specialty care.
+Felton CCOR™ provides training, consultation and rigorous needs assessments for organizations implementing early psychosis-coordinated specialty care.

 Some of our past and current partners include: